AshmiFathima/freeCodeCamp/guide/english/java/comments-in-java/index.md

 #### 2. Multi Line Comment

+To describe a full method in a code or a complex snippet, single line comments can be tedious to write since we have to give ‘//’ at every line.
+So to overcome this multi line comments can be used.

 To Create a Multi line comment wrap the lines in between `/*` line goes here `*/`

 ```java